Walnut Street Prison

 Walnut Street Prison was a city jail and penitentiary house in Philadelphia, Pennsylvania, from 1790 to 1838.
 Legislation calling for establishment of the jail was passed in 1773 to relieve overcrowding in the High Street Jail; the first prisoners were admitted in 1776.
 It was located at Sixth and Walnut Streets, where it acquired its original name Walnut Street Jail.

 The penitentiary house, built in 1790, is considered to be the first in the United States, as it was built to use individual cells and work details.
 The word "penitentiary" came from the Pennsylvania Quakers' belief in penitence and self-examination as a means to salvation.
 This was made a new and permanent form of combating crime through the practice of solitary confinement, which was later adopted at the Eastern State Penitentiary.

 Background

 In 1773, in Philadelphia, Pennsylvania, a new jail was opened to receive the overcrowded prisoners of High Street Jail.
-It was located on Walnut Street on a lot bounded by Walnut Street, Sixth and Prune Street (now Locust), where it acquired the name Walnut Street Jail.
+It was located on Walnut Street, from which its name was based, on a lot bounded by Sixth and Prune at present-day Locust Street.